How to make a fanny pack: easy step-by-step pattern

-Use Karoline’s free fanny pack pattern to make your own retro bum bags – and coordinate them with your favourite outfits.
-We’ve chosen a dark green leopard-patterned fabric for our bum bag pattern, which can be worn all year round.
-Use a metallic or patterned webbing for the strap for an 80s look.
+Use Karoline's fanny pack pattern to make your own retro bum bags and coordinate them with your favourite outfits.

 This fanny pack pattern is also adjustable, so they can be made for children to wear too.
 This can be very handy when you take them on a day out and they need somewhere to keep their pocket money.